-FFIE's Compensation Committee is currently comprised of Edwin Goh, Adam (Xin) He and Lee Liu, each of whom is "independent" as such term is defined for compensation committee members under the rules of the SEC, the listing standards of Nasdaq and applicable rules of the Internal Revenue Code of 1986, as amended.
+FF's Compensation Committee is currently comprised of Lee Liu and Brian Krolicki, each of whom is "independent" as such term is defined for compensation committee members under the rules of the SEC, the listing standards of NASDAQ and applicable rules of the Internal Revenue Code.
 Mr. Liu is the chair of the Compensation Committee.